inria-larsen/icubLearningTrajectories/README.md

 ## PRE-INSTALLATION and requirement:

-This toolbox has been created on Ubuntu 14 with the iCubGazeboSim.
+This toolbox is tested on Ubuntu 16 with the iCubSim.

 You need to have installed:
 icub-main